1995World Events

 - The main library facility on Liberty Street had historical photography exhibits including local Cemeteries (January-March), Diaries (April-May) and Railroads (June-August).

 - Traces of an ancient Wooly Mammoth are discovered on the Turner farm of Tip and Mary Ann Hennessey.
-The remains of two tusks and a jawbone were found by surprised workmen who were digging a trench for a gas company pipeline.
+Surprised workmen, digging a trench for a gas company pipeline, found the remains of two tusks and a jawbone.
 Later, a paleontologist identified the samples.
 Buried about eight feet deep the prehistoric tusks were estimated to be about ten to fifteen thousand years old.
 There were indications that a lake existed in the area at that time.
 Perhaps the animal was drinking from this lake at the time of its death.
 It probably died of natural causes.

 - Six local citizens were interviewed for the CCTV program, Legacy: Pioneers in Black Salem.
 The panel included Kathy Bailey, David Burgess, Willie Richardson, A J Talley, Claudia Thompson, and Jackie Winters.
 They expressed a variety of feelings about their experiences in Salem, ranging from pride that African-Americans are now spread throughout all areas of town and all different professions, to frustration that, as Dave Burgess put it, “Salem has not accepted minority populations, period.”
 He pointed out that blacks and Latinos face the same problem of gaining recognition and respect in a city that is still about 80 percent white.